jatupan1989/boomjum1989/About-Adblock-Plus-complex-filters.md

 Starting with version 0.8.4.0, HTTPSB extracts, parse and enforce ABP *complex filters*.
 For example, ABP filter `||yahoo.com/neo/ygbeacon/` is a complex filter, because it represents more than just a hostname, there is also a path component, `/neo/ygbeacon/`, which must also be taken into account when evaluating whether a request is to be blocked or allowed.

-These complex filters do not fit HTTPSB internal representation, and can not be reflected in the firewall-like matrix.
+These complex filters do not fit HTTPSB core engine, and can not be reflected in the firewall-like matrix.
 They are currently evaluated internally *only* for requests which are not blocked by HTTPSB.
 See this as a convenient extra feature which make possible to consider HTTPSB a complete replacement to ABP.

 At time of writing, only the "plain" ABP complex filters are supported.
 ABP complex filter which contains placeholders or options are currently discarded at load time.
 Support for a wider class of ABP complex filters is planned.